furkan3ayraktar/clojure-polylith-realworld-example-app/readme.md

   (DELETE  "/api/articles/:slug/favorite"     [] h/unfavorite-article))
 ```

-The `` middleware.clj `` namespace contains several useful middleware definitions for ring, like adding CORS headers, wrapping exceptions and authorization.
+The `` middleware.clj `` namespace contains several useful middleware definitions for Ring,
+like adding CORS headers, wrapping exceptions and authorization.
 Middlewares in Ring are functions that are called before or after the execution of your handlers.
 For example, for authorization we can have a simple middleware like this:
 ```clojure
 (defn wrap-authorization [handler]
   (fn [req]